 - 7. To install the bearings: - a.
 Grease the outer edges of the bearing cups. - b.
-Referring to Figure 21 for the proper orientation, carefully press the inboard bearing cup into the crankcase until it is flush with the outer surface of the crankcase.
+Note the proper orientation in Figure 21 and carefully press the inboard bearing cup into the crankcase until it is flush with the outer surface of the crankcase.

 - c.
-Note the proper orientation and carefully press the outboard bearing cup into the bearing carrier assembly. - d.
+Note the proper orientation and carefully press the outboard bearing cup into the bearing carrier. - d.
 Press a bearing cone onto each end of the crankshaft with the tapered end outward.
 The bearing race should rest against the shoulder on the crankshaft. - e.
 Lubricate the bearings with grease. - 8.
 Install the crankshaft through the outboard end of the crankcase. - 9.
 With the oil pump assembly removed, install the bearing carrier and new gasket.
 The bolt hole positions ensure proper orientation.
-Tighten the bolts evenly per Table 7 Bolt Torque." - 10.
+Tighten the bolts evenly per Table 5 Bolt Torque." - 10.
 If the bearings have not been replaced, reinstall the inboard bearing cover plate using the existing shim set.
 If the bearings have been replaced, use a thicker set of shims. - 11.
 Rotate the crankshaft by hand to verify free movement of the shaft. - a.
 If the crankshaft has an excessive amount of end play, too many shims have been used.
-Lateral crankshaft movement (end play) between the bearings should be 0.0015 to 0.0030" (0.038 to 0.076 mm) .
-If necessary, remove shims until the end play is within tolerance. - b.
-If the crankshaft binds, or will not turn, not enough shims have been used pushing the bearing cup too tight against the bearing cone.
-Remove the crankshaft from the crankcase and drive the inboard bearing cup out toward the inboard side of the crankcase.
-Reinstall the crankshaft and the bearing cover plate using additional shims as required. - 12.
-Install the oil pump per the "Oil Pump Replacement" section of this manual. - 13.
-Reassemble the compressor according to the "Compressor Assembly" section.
+Lateral crankshaft movement (end play) between the bearings should be: